 San Diego, CA 92102

 One of the most important principles of Islam is that all things belong to God, and that wealth is therefore held by human beings in trust.
-Zakah (Zakah in Arabic, Zakat in Urdu) is one of the five pillars of Islam.
-Zakah means to "purify".
+Zakah means to purify.
+Zakah (Zakah or Zakat) is one of the five pillars of Islam.

-Zakah is the amount of money that every adult, mentally stable, free, and financially able Muslim, male and female, has to pay to support specific categories.
+Zakah is the amount of money that every adult, mentally stable, free, and financially able Muslim, male and female, has to pay to support specific categories of which Masjidul Taqwa qualifies.

-Sadaqah (Sadaqah in Arabic, Sadaqat in Urdu) is a voluntary act of giving alms 'fi sabillilah' (for the cause of Allah), by Muslims who want to contribute more than their obligatory zakah payment.
+Sadaqah (Sadaqah or Sadaqat) is a voluntary act of giving alms 'fi sabillilah' (for the cause of Allah), by Muslims who want to contribute more than their obligatory zakah payment.
 Sadaqah can be given during any period of happiness or sadness or as a sign of gratitude to Allah (swt).

 Masjidul Taqwa San Diego is a non-profit 501c3 religious organization.
 Your charity is tax deductible.